Toronto history » Blog » Toronto Tax History

 David Miller (2003–2010): Building the City (and the Revenue)

-David Miller came in with a mandate to clean up the city and invest in it.
-But investments cost money.
+Furthermore, David Miller do in with a authorisation to clean house up the metropolis and induct in it.
+In addition, But investment be money.

 But Miller’s biggest legacy wasn’t the property tax rate.
 It was the “New Revenue Tools.”
 Realizing that property owners couldn’t foot the whole bill, Miller introduced the Municipal Land Transfer Tax (MLTT) and the Vehicle Registration Tax.